How to repair your Mac disk with First Aid

 -

-There are another seven useful items on the list, which you can, of course, run too.
+There are other useful items on the list, which you can, of course, run as well.

 It's a pretty obvious one, but running regular maintenance on your Mac will help to keep it in good health and fully optimized.
 CleanMyMac is more than just another Mac maintenance tool.
-It's a powerful cleaner, malware remover, and performance enhancer that will keep your Mac running like new.
+It's a powerful cleaner, malware remover, and performance enhancer that will give you more control over Mac care.

 Tip: Now that you've fixed the issue, take some time to manage files and get rid of those you no longer need.
 To do that, you'll need to learn how to access different kinds of files.
 Here's an article on how to view all files on Mac — a good starting point for your search.